alkwa-msft/AzureCommunicationServicesGetStartedApis/README.md

 ## If you have any additional questions:

 Please log any github issues and I can try to get to you when I can.

+### if dotnet run is not working:

+`npm install -g azure-functions-core-tools@3 --unsafe-perm true`

+(In powershell in admin mode)
+`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

+Run this command in your function app root directory `func start`

+- If `func start` is not detecting your functions

+you need to create the local.settings.json from the local.settings.template.json (make a copy and then rename)
+The local.settings.json also tells the app that its a dotnet style function app